-What’s not to like about the poetry from the hand of Elizabeth Barrett Browning?
-Her poem How do I love thee was written centuries ago, but it is still very accurate as it comes to love.
-You be the judge!
+What’s not to like about the poetry written by Elizabeth Barrett Browning (1806 – 1861)?
+Her poems were written centuries ago, but they still are very popular.
+Still accurate when it comes to love.

 How Do I Love Thee?